wavim/assignee/report/report.typ

 and enumeration attacks.
 The rate limiters are set to use key generators suitable for the case, i.e. email address for signin/signup, and uses client IP otherwise.

+== Quality Assurance
+Google Issues is used extensively to enforce HTTP response best practices, including response headers and caching directives.

 == Deployment
 For inspection of invigilators, the Node.js application is bundled and compiled into a prebuilt binary, by packing in Node.js internals into the single executable.